Messi slams Barcelona for 'kicking out' Suarez

 Koeman's treatment of the former Liverpool star was believed to be one of the motivating factors behind Messi's desire to force a sensational exit from Camp Nou, but he said president Josep Maria Bartomeu made a move "impossible" by going back on his word to let him leave for free.

-Suarez is the third-highest scorer in Barcelona's history with 198 goals and won 13 trophies, including four LaLigas and the 2014-15 Champions League, during a six-year spell with the Catalan giants.
+Suarez is the third-highest scorer in Barcelona's history with 198 goals and won 13 trophies, including four LaLigas and the 2014-2015 UEFA Champions League, during a six-year spell with the Catalan giant.

 Messi was angry with the way things ended for Suarez but said "at this point nothing surprises me".

-"I was already getting the idea but today [Friday] I entered the dressing room and the penny really dropped," Messi wrote on Instagram alongside a photo of him and Suarez following the latter's farewell news conference on Thursday.
+"I was already getting the idea but today [Friday AEST] I entered the dressing room and the penny really dropped," Messi wrote on Instagram alongside a photo of him and Suarez after the latter's farewell news conference on Thursday.

 "It is going to be so difficult to not continue sharing the day to day with you, both on the pitches and away from them.
 We are going to miss you so much.
 It was many years, a lot of [yerba] mate, lunches, dinners… many things that will never be forgotten, all those days together.